BGKirkham/Stat/README.md

 # Stat
-Console app to calculate statistics on a set of numbers entered on the command line
+Windows 64 bit console app to calculate statistics on a set of numbers entered on the command line

 Simple Example: